 Skip to driving guidance

-The Law: What Applies to CBPM Patients
+The Law: What Applies to You

-Section 5A Road Traffic Act 1988
+There is a set THC limit: Section 5A Road Traffic Act 1988

-Read Section 5A RTA 1988 →
+Read Section 5A RTA 1988

-THC is in the "Zero Tolerance" Group
+THC is in the “zero tolerance” group

 • The medicine was prescribed to you